||Sony HT-A7000||SEE IT||

 Atmos dramatically changes the basic approach to how sound systems “place” audio.
 Instead of simply assigning sounds to channels—usually five, sometimes seven in a standard surround sound setup—an Atmos-enabled system defines well over 100 individual sounds as “objects” that can be precisely directed around a viewing space.
 The official, theater-grade version of Atmos requires more speakers than your average surround sound system, including ceiling-mounted speakers called “height channels.”
 Dolby and speaker manufacturers have found a few ways of approximating the experiences without the additional labor wiring and mounting speakers above your couch, ranging from using upward-firing speakers to bounce sound off the ceiling, which is what you’ll find on our soundbar picks to “virtual Atmos” that simulates the experience digitally.

 There is enough room for variation that the way in which your speakers choose to apply Atmos can impact the quality of the sound.
-All of our selections feature physical upward- or top-firing speakers designed to bounce sound off your ceiling to provide true 3D audio.
+Our selections feature physical upward- or top-firing speakers designed to bounce sound off your ceiling to provide true 3D audio.
 We feel that, given the expense of a mid-to-high-range soundbar system, it seems appropriate to get the best possible balance between sound quality and convenience.
 That said, there are lots of speakers that get tremendous performance out of virtual Atmos, especially in headphones and gaming headsets.

 How we selected the best Dolby Atmos soundbars

-Buying a soundbar with Atmos can complicate the picking out process, though it is still an easier process than, let’s say, buying the best bookshelf speakers or standalone speakers for music, as those can require A/V receivers, etc. Even with comparatively limited options, however, Atmos introduces new specs to trip up on, which can make picking one out harder than it needs to be.
+Buying a soundbar with Atmos can complicate the picking-out process, though it is still an easier process than, let’s say, buying the best bookshelf speakers or standalone speakers for music, as those can require A/V receivers, etc. Even with comparatively limited options, however, Atmos introduces new specs to trip up on, which can make picking one out harder than it needs to be.

 The best Dolby Atmos soundbars: Reviews & Recommendations